MartinFortuna/mrw-restaurant/README.md

 ###  Features that can be implemented:

 - Sorting reservations(per date, time) on admin view.
-- Google maps in contact page.
+- Google Maps on the contact page.
-- Booking and resgistration  confirmation email.
+- Booking and registration confirmation email.
-- Map of restaurant and occupancies according to reservations made and vacancy.
+- Map of restaurants and occupancies according to reservations made and vacancies.
-- Creation of reservation on the admin side.
+- Creation of reservations on the admin side.

 ## **Technologies**